A model of pseudo-Nambu-Goldstone dark matter with two complex scalars: Loop induced spin-independent cross section

 from which it follow that the diagrams independent of $m_{12}^2$ cancel within the parenthesis and do not contribute to the final expression of the scattering amplitude.
 We calculate only the diagrams that have $m_{12}^2$ dependence, and subtract $m_{12}^2$ independent part.
 We find that $m_{12}^2$ dependence appears in $m_{a}$, $m_{s_{-}}$, the vertices including $s_{-}$, and the $a a \pi_{V}^{} \pi_{V}^{}$-coupling, where $\pi_V^{}$ is the would-be NG boson that is eaten by $Z'$.\footnote{In this section, we ignore the kinetic mixing because its effect is negligible.} The expressions of the amplitude for each diagram are given in Appendix~\ref{app:loop}.

 Figure~\ref{fig:xsec-loop} shows the spin-independent cross section $\sigma_\text{SI}^{}$ at the loop level.
 Here, we take the same parameter set as in Fig.~\ref{fig:comparison}, but with vanishing kinetic mixing, namely $\epsilon = 0$.
 We find that the loop-induced values of $\sigma_\text{SI}^{}$ typically drop into the neutrino fog.
 In some regions, $\sigma_\text{SI}^{}$ are not hidden by the neutrino fog.
 However, the cutoff scale $\Lambda$ estimated from the RG running is below $100$~TeV in those regions, see also Fig.~\ref{fig:Landau-pole}.
-On the other hand, higher dimensional operators can exist in the Lagrangian with coefficients inversely proportional to several powers of $\Lambda$.
+In the viewpoint of effective field theories, higher dimensional operators can exist in the Lagrangian with coefficients inversely proportional to several powers of $\Lambda$.
 Such operators modify our prediction based on the renormalizable model.
 Thus, the low cutoff scale is disfavored from the viewpoint of model predictability and requires some UV completion.
 As a result, in order to probe the plausible parameter space of the model, it is necessary to probe the region in the neutrino fog.